RedditRecs

 Reddit Icon

-SyntheticDreams_ • about 1 month ago
+SyntheticDreams_ • 2 months ago

 I used a Garmin Vivosmart 4 (I think?
 Maybe 5?) watch for awhile.
 Like you, I don't wear bracelets/watches/rings because they're annoying, but it didn't bother me.
 The band is pretty thin, doesn't have sticking out bits that catch on stuff, and can easily be cinched down so it won't move around, but even skin tight it's not so tight as to be restrictive.
 It's also sorta rubbery, so you can put it pretty much anywhere on your arm and it won't slide, but not so rubbery that stuff sticks to it.
 The texture on the band was kinda fun to stim with too.
 The one downside is that it got itchy if the skin underneath got wet, but drying the band and moving it up or down my arm a bit would fix that.
 The Garmin app on Android is pretty solid and easy to use as well.